padrinobook/padrinobook/chapters/job_vacancy_application.md

 ```

-I> ## MIME?
-I>
+\begin{aside}
+\heading{MIME?}

-I> MIME stands for "Multipurpose Internet Mail Extensions" and they specify additional attributes to email headers like
+MIME stands for "Multipurpose Internet Mail Extensions" and they specify additional attributes to email headers like
-I> the content type and define transfer encodings which can be used to present a higher encoded file (e.g. 8-bit)
+the content type and define transfer encodings which can be used to present a higher encoded file (e.g. 8-bit)
-I> with the 7-bit ASCII character set.
+with the 7-bit ASCII character set.
 This makes it possible to put non-English characters in the message header like
-I> the subject.
+the subject.
 The goal of the MIME definition was that existing email servers had nothing to change in order to use
-I> MIME types.
+MIME types.
 This means that MIME headers are optional for plain text emails and so even none MIME messages can be
-I> read correctly by a clients being able to read MIME encoded messages.
+read correctly by a clients being able to read MIME encoded messages.

+\end{aside}

 ### Sending Email with Confirmation Link